greggelong/prologStudy2021a/README.md

 then you enter GitHub user name and password

-then if I have made changes on the other computer or github directly use
+then if I have made changes on the other computer or github directly use first use

+git fetch //to see if there are any changes

+git status // to see what to do

-git pull
+git pull  // to pull the changes

 another small change ;0 let's see if i can see it with a git status from dell

+i saw it